fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 ```

 ### Where we're going, we don't need classes (2179 bytes, 12% reduction)
 Let's take this to the logical conclusion, and get rid of our activity, replacing it with a custom `Application` class.
 This should still generate a valid, albeit useless APK.
-Our `classes.dex` file size will be reduced, as we are no longer referencing any TextView, Bundle, or Activity methods - only the Application constructor.
+Our `classes.dex` file size will be reduced, as we are no longer referencing any `TextView`, `Bundle`, or `Activity` methods - only the `Application` constructor.
 Our manifest now looks like this:

 ```
 package c.c;